Changing Lives...one job at a time

 WHAT WE DO

-WSC helps to empower and enrich the lives of people with disabilities through employment, education and art.
+Work Skills Corporation helps to empower and enrich the lives of people with disabilities through employment, education and art.

 ONE DISCOVERY AT A TIME

 All of the WSC ventures have a central focus of encouraging people to change their own situation in life by helping them overcome their barriers to self sufficiency.
-The approach has been proven to be the most impactful way to improve the quality of life for the people we serve.
+This approach has been proven to be the most impactful way to improve the quality of life for the people we serve.

 Volunteer of the Year